Oranjoyer/Mariokart8-Placement-Recog/README.md

 # Mariokart8-Placement-Recog
-Project to identify and output what placement a player is in based on image data and templates
+Project to identify and output what placement a player is in based on image data and templates (Splitscreen not currently supported)

 Use main.py to test (Currently opens 4 instances of primary webcam)